Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/03/monitor-replication-with-datadog-and-dogstatsd.md

 - The replication statuc
 - The replication warning status

-I will turn each of these values into a “gauge”.
-The gauge metric type keeps tabs on a value over time, for example “how much coffee is in my cup” would collect the current amount of coffee each time the metric is collected.
+I will turn each of these values into a "gauge".
+The gauge metric type keeps tabs on a value over time, for example "how much coffee is in my cup" would collect the current amount of coffee each time the metric is collected.
 This is perfect for keeping tabs on the current number of replication subscribers over time, for example.
 Using a gauge is as simple as supplying a name and a value.
 All values are essentially doubles as far as the metrics are concerned:

 ```csharp
 DogStatsd.Gauge("somename.here", 1);